MFR (radio station): History

-AM transmissions on 1107 kHz ceased on 11 December 2023, greatly reducing the broadcast coverage area, from the whole of the North of Scotland, including Orkney and Shetland, down to just the vicinity of Inverness.
+AM transmissions on 1107 kHz ceased on 11 December 2023.

 Programming

 Networked programming originates from Clyde 1 in Clydebank, Forth 1 in Edinburgh and Hits Radio in London and Manchester.

 The station's last regular local programme - the weekday breakfast show with Jodie McCluskey - ended on Friday 29 November 2024.

 From 6 January 2025, MFR has simulcast Boogie in the Morning from Forth 1, along with Northsound 1 and Tay FM.
 Local news, travel updates and advertising are not affected.

 News

 MFR broadcasts local news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm on Saturdays and Sundays.
 Headlines are broadcast on the half hour during weekday breakfast and drivetime shows, alongside sport and traffic bulletins.

 National bulletins from Sky News Radio are carried overnight with bespoke networked Scottish bulletins at weekends, produced from Radio Clyde's newsroom in Clydebank.